v60x/Roblox-Require-Scripts/README.md

 This repository was mainly compiled from various YouTube videos and finding some myself, but mainly YouTube videos. :)

 This repository includes:
-> Admin Scripts
+> Admin Scripts,
-> Open-Sourced serverside executors
+> Open-Sourced serverside executors,
-> Fun Scripts
+> Fun Scripts,
-> Map Changers
+> Map Changers,
-> Server Destroyers
+> Server Destroyers,
 > More coming soon! (maybe)